Mizen Head – How To Visit Ireland’s Most Southern Point

 By Car: Mizen Head is accessible by car, and driving is the most convenient way to reach the site.

 By Bicycle or Walking: If you’re feeling adventurous and enjoy cycling or hiking, you can explore the area around Mizen Head using the local roads and trails.
+Keep in mind that the terrain can be hilly and challenging, but the scenic views along the way make it a rewarding journey.

 Now that you know how to get to Mizen Head, let’s find out what there is to do.